There are over 43 Offers to spend your free time in Zurich region.

-The Zurich region is an area for connoisseurs and yet not far from the Alps.
-Zurich itself is situated on the shores of the picturesque Lake Zurich.
-At the same time, the city is nestled by no less than four local mountains, which offer a variety of activities.
+The Zurich region is an urban area, yet not far from the Alps.
+Zurich itself is located on the shores of the picturesque Lake Zurich.
+At the same time, the city is nestled by four local mountains that offer a variety of activities.
 In the region, the Alpamare in Pfäffikon is just as popular as the summer toboggan run there.
 Baden offers 47 degree hot thermal water from 18 springs and Winterthur has developed into a cultural city with 17 museums.

-The Zurich region stands for leisure and pleasure.
+The Zurich region stands for leisure, pleasure and good accessibility.
 Beautiful lakes, clean rivers, hilly landscapes and relaxing forests await you around the pretty cities.
-Among the top destinations are Winterthur and the city of Zurich.
-The business metropolis of Zurich is also one of the most important centers of the Swiss media and creative industries.
-The special charm lies above all in the very generous urban leisure and nightlife offers.
+Among the top destinations are the two cities of Winterthur and Stadt Zürich.
+But also smaller towns like Rapperswil and Zug have their charm and are worth a visit.
+The business metropolis of Zurich is also one of the most important centers of the Swiss media, finance and creative industries.
+The special attraction lies above all in the generous urban leisure and entertainment facilities.

 Zurich, Lake Zurich and the cities around the lake form the center of the Zurich region.
-The Zurich Oberland lies with the Linth Plain to the east of Lake Zurich.
-The former marshy plain is now largely drained.
+The Zurich Oberland lies to the north of Lake Zurich.
+The former marshy plain around Lindt to the east of Lake Zurich is now largely drained.
 To the west you will find the canton of Zug and the Reppisch valley.
 The Limmattal, the Freiamt in the canton of Aargau and the Untere Reusstal also enrich the Zurich region in the west.
-The Aargauer Hochrhein-Ebene and Zurzach join in the north and to the east the Zürcher Unterland, the region of Winterthur and the Zürcher Weinregion belong to it.
+The Aargau High Rhine Plain and Zurzach join it in the north, and to the northeast the Zurich Unterland, the Winterthur region and the Zurich Weinland also belong to it.

 The city of Zurich shows a perfect combination of culture, city life and nature.
 The old town of Zurich is located on both sides of the Limmat River.
 From Centralplatz you can get to Bellevue-Platz on the lake and from here you have a beautiful view over Lake Zurich.
 Here you also cross the Limmat.
 Very worth seeing are the guild houses along the Limmatquai.
 You can climb one of the towers of the Grossmünster and get an even better view.
 You can reach Zurich's local mountain Uetliberg with the Sihltal-Zürich-Uetliberg-Bahn (SZU) from the main station.

-Zug is situated on the Zugerberg and on Lake Zug.
-Chriesiblüscht is the name given to the cherry blossoms that are characteristic of the Zug region.
-But visitors are particularly impressed every evening by an unusually beautiful sunset on Lake Zug.
-Many of Zug's residents, who come from 128 nations, originally came as tourists and stayed.
-The diverse activity options range from hiking, biking and scootering to paragliding.
-In winter, Zugerberg is more suited to sledding and cross-country skiing.
-Customs such as the ringing of the Chriesigloggä, which is the starting signal for the Chriesi harvest every year, are actively maintained.
+Zug is located on the Zugerberg and Lake Zug.
+"Chriesiblüscht" is the name given to the cherry blossoms that are characteristic of the region around Zug.
+Visitors are particularly impressed every evening by an unusually beautiful sunset on Lake Zug.
+Diverse activity possibilities range from hiking to biking and scootering to paragliding.
+In winter the Zugerberg is good for sledging and cross-country skiing.
+Customs such as the ringing of the "Chriesigloggä", which is the starting signal for the cherry harvest every year, are actively cultivated.